 If you were hurt in a motorcycle accident caused by a negligent driver, the laws that apply to your claim for injury compensation are the same as if you were involved in a car accident.
 However, this doesn't mean your case will be the same.

-At the Law Offices of Mark C. Blane, we understand the unique challenges motorcyclists face when filing a claim.
+At the Law Offices of Mark C. Blane, our San Diego motorcycle accident attorney understands the unique challenges motorcyclists face when filing a claim.
 We are committed to fighting aggressively to hold the at-fault driver accountable, negotiate with insurance carriers, and secure the proper financial settlement our clients deserve.

 Six Reasons Why Motorcycle and Car Accidents Are Different

 Motorcycles Are Less Visible

 It's not uncommon for a negligent driver who causes a motorcycle accident to say that they just didn't see the motorcycle before hitting it.
 However, this isn't a valid defense in a motorcycle collision case.
 Drivers have a duty to watch for others they share the road with—including motorcycles—and operate their vehicles in a safe manner to avoid causing a crash.
 When they breach this duty, they can be liable for injury compensation.

 The only things protecting riders from the force of a motor vehicle or truck striking them is their clothes and helmets.
 Even though much of the motorcycle gear recommended by the California Department of Motor Vehicles is technologically advanced, it still doesn't offer the same safety features as seat belts and airbags—or surrounding structure.

 According to the Insurance Information Institute, motorcyclists were 27 times more likely than occupants of passenger vehicles to be killed in a crash per mile traveled in 2017.
 Common injuries victims suffer include:

 - Road rash